microservice/wolfram/README.md

-# Wolfram Alpha Short Answers as a microservice
+# Wolfram Short Answers as a microservice

 ## Usage